OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

 - **M2 – Swap AI model provider**
   - **Stimulus:** The AI model provider changes (for example a new API or vendor).
   - **Environment:** System is live.
-  - **Response:** Only the NLP or Model Gateway implementation needs to change, with minimal impact on other services.
+  - **Response:** Only the NLP or Model Gateway implementation will have to change, with little impact on other services.
   - **Importance:** Medium
   - **Risk:** Medium